Our top 10 wildlife sightings for December

 Hawfinches are the UK's largest finch and are easily identified, once you find one, by their very large bill.

 The number of hawfinches increases in winter as birds arrive here to find food so keep an eye out, particularly in woodlands.
-Follow the HawfinchesUK Twitter account for the latest news!
+Follow the HawfinchesUK Twitter account for the latest news and sightings!

 College Lake is one of the best sites to see a whole range of wintering birds in the Buckinghamshire.